jacobwilliams/json-spice/README.md

 * Optional comments are supported (using the [JSON5](https://github.com/dpranke/pyjson5) library).
 Other than this, the file is a standard JSON file.
 * The SPICE "@" format for time variables is supported using a normal string that begins with the "@" character.
 * The SPICE "+=" assignment to append to an existing variable is supported by prepending the variable name with the "+" character.

+The JSON version of SPICE "meta-kernels" is also supported.
+See the [SPICE documentation](https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/C/req/kernel.html) for details of that format.

 ### Example usage